sigsep/open-unmix-paper-joss/paper.md

 ![Boxplots of evaluation results of the `UMX` model compared with other methods from [@sisec18] (methods that did not only use MUSDB18 for training were ommitted)\label{boxplot}](boxplot.pdf)

-We compared _Open-Unmix_ to other separation models as submitted in the last SiSEC [@sisec18].
+We compared _Open-Unmix_ to other separation models that were submitted to the last SiSEC contest [@sisec18].
 The results of the `UMX` are depicted in \ref{boxplot}.
-It can be seen that we our proposed model reaches state-of-the-art results.
+It can be seen that our proposed model reaches state-of-the-art results.
 In fact there is no statistical significant different between the best method `TAK1` and `UMX`.
 Considering the fact that `TAK1` is not released as open source, this indicates that _Open-Unmix_ is the current state-of-the-art open source source separation systems.

 # Community